iVedha Helping Nonprofits of All Sizes Achieve Their Missions across Microsoft products Nonprofits play an…

 What is SRE

-According to Google “SRE is executing work that has traditionally been done by an operations team, but employing engineers with software experience and the assumption that these engineers are innately both predisposed to and capable of, substituting automation for human labor”.
+According to Google “SRE is executing work that has traditionally been done by an operations team, but employing experts with software experience and the assumption that these experts are innately both predisposed to and capable of, substituting automation for human labor”.
 Site Reliability Engineers bridge the gap between development and operations by adopting a software engineering perspective to system administration.

 They spend their time between operations and on-call responsibilities, as well as designing systems and software to improve site dependability and performance.